xalbd/taskbruin/docs/api.md

 Requires authentication.
 Request body should provide `title`, `description`, and `price` of task to be added.
 Returns assigned `id` if insert was successful.

+## /api/me

+### GET

+Requires authentication.
+No request body necessary.
+Returns the tasks that the current user has created.